Arizona Student Defense Attorney | Protecting Students’ Rights

 - Aggravated Assault (7%)

-Every one of these charges is serious, and it is necessary to put up a defense against any and all of them if you are the one being accused of these behaviors.
-These matters should be taken extremely seriously, and those who find themselves facing down charges like this need to take action right away to try to reduce the level of harm.
-The attorneys at Chelle Law can help guide you in terms of the actions that you should take to try to minimize the damage.
+Every one of these charges is serious, and it is necessary to defend against them if accused of these behaviors.
+One should take these matters extremely seriously, and those who face charges like this need to take action immediately to reduce the harm level.
+The attorneys at Chelle Law can help guide you in the steps you should take to minimize the damage.

 Worried about the circumstances that you find yourself in now?
-If so, please contact us to set up a free consultation.
+If so, don’t hesitate to contact us to set up a free consultation.
 Our team will sit with you and discuss your options moving forward.

 Special Education Attorney for Students | Arizona Defense Attorneys

 Statistics indicate that about 112,000 students in Arizona fall under the special needs category.
-That’s about 11% of the total student population, which indicates that this is a major issue of concern that both the parents and the learning institutions need to understand.
+That’s about 11% of the total student population, which suggests that this is a major issue that parents and learning institutions need to understand.
 Unfortunately, some parents don’t know what special education means.

 In the United States, the Disabilities Education Act protects the rights of students with disabilities using various approaches.
 One of the main approaches in the country is using a Least Restrictive Environment, commonly known as LRE, to enable such students to acquire their education easily.

 As a parent, you must understand your child’s rights under the Disabilities Education Act.
-This will ensure that you can make informed decisions about their education and ensure that they receive the best possible education.
-If you have any questions or seek legal advice about your child’s rights or need assistance in ensuring that they receive the best possible education, contact an experienced Arizona special education attorney.
+It will ensure that you can make informed decisions about their education and ensure that they receive the best possible education.
+If you have any questions, seek legal advice about your child’s rights, or need assistance in ensuring that they receive the best possible education, contact an experienced Arizona special education attorney.